The Nervous System

 • So you will feel safe in similar dynamics, like with partners who are not fully emotionally available, or in a transactional relationship where love is given with an expectation—that the other person stays, that you’ll be rewarded for your effort or sacrifice, etc.

 • Unfamiliar dynamics that do not match the blueprint will sound the alarms.
-What is actually safe registers as danger, while harmful dynamics will feel safe.
+Your nervous system doesn’t recognize calm, safe, healthy love, so it assumes it’s not safe.

 Our nervous system knows what to expect from familiar dynamics.
 It knows it can survive them, even if they are toxic, painful, or leave us feeling unfulfilled.
-However, healthy relationships are unfamiliar, and your nervous system doesn’t know how they work, what to expect, or how it will end.
+However, when healthy relationships are unfamiliar, your nervous system doesn’t know how they work, what to expect, or how it will end.
 So it errs on the side of caution and tells you to run.

 This is very common.
 You are not alone, and you’re not crazy.